LocationOut Patient Dept, Khartoum, Sudan

 Feasability ProjectGino Strada, Eniliano Cinelli, Fabrizio Fasano, Andrea Cioffi

-From the architect.
+Text description provided by the architects.
 Bed Capacity: 63

 The design of the SALAM cardiac surgery centre followed three main guiding principles: